1924 Italian general election: Background

 On 31 December 1924 Blackshirt leaders met with Mussolini and gave him an ultimatum—crush the opposition or they would do so without him.
 Fearing a revolt by his own militants, he decided to drop all trappings of democracy.
 On 3 January 1925, Mussolini made a truculent speech before the Chamber of Deputies in which he took responsibility for squadristi violence but did not mention the assassination of Matteotti.
 This speech usually is taken as the beginning of the Fascist dictatorship because it was followed by several laws restricting or canceling common democratic liberties, all rubber-stamped by a Fascist-controlled Parliament.

 Electoral system

 This was the first and only multi-party general election held under the terms of the Acerbo Law.
 The Acerbo Law had been adopted by Parliament in November 1923 and stated that the party gaining the largest share of the votes—provided they had gained at least 25 percent of the votes—gained two-thirds of the seats in parliament.
 The remaining third was shared amongst the other parties through proportional representation.

+Voting rights

+Only men were eligible to vote in this election.
+NCOs and soldiers of military bodies (such as the Italian Army and Navy) were temporarily stripped of their right to vote.